winton/typectl/README.md

 Control flows are similar to a "controller", or a place where dependent functions are called to create a final output.
 Try to keep complex logic out of control flows.
 Within your control flow:

-1. Wrap any function so it accepts the promise version of its arguments (`wrap`).
+1. Wrap any function so it accepts the promise version of its arguments and returns a promise (`wrap`).
-2. Pick values from promises without awaiting resolution (`pick`).
+2. Pick values from promise return values without awaiting resolution (`pick`).
 3. Map promise values to arrays, records, and streams (`toArray`, `toRecord`, `toStream`).
 4. Execute promised functions concurrently (`all`) or sequentially (`each`).